adrelanos/anon-meta-packages/README.md

 ${misc:Depends}
 Recommends: whonix-workstation-packages-recommended (= ${source:Version})
 Conflicts: whonix-gateway-packages-dependencies
-Description: Dependencies for Anon-Workstation
+Description: Dependencies for Whonix-Workstation
-# Dependencies for Anon-Workstation #
+# Dependencies for Whonix-Workstation #

-A metapackage, which installs packages which Anon-Workstation depends on.
+A metapackage, which installs packages which Whonix-Workstation depends on.

 Do not remove.

 Package: whonix-workstation-packages-recommended
-Priority: optional
 Architecture: all
 Depends: anon-ws-kde-startmenu,
 whonix-ws-desktop-shortcuts, whonix-ws-irc-chat-support,